Stichting Betaald Voetbal Vitesse, or simply Vitesse are

 saw Vitesse return to the elite league under Bert Jacobs.

-Philip Cocu and Pierre van Hooijdonk as several coaches took control of team
+Philip Cocu, and Pierre van Hooijdonk, as several trainers took control of team

 housing while the club moved to the newly built revolutionary GelreDome with

-Aalbers who had been appointed in 1984 with the aim of transforming Vitesse
+Aalbers, who had been appointed in 1984 to transform Vitesse

-from a second tier Dutch club into one of the top forty in Europe.
-The
+from a second-tier Dutch club into one of the top forty in Europe.

 GelreDome was able to stage concerts and other events, while attendances

-With a couple of years the club began to show a financial
+Within a couple of years, the club began to show a financial

 deficit.
-By 2008 Vitesse were threatened with bankruptcy, such was the
+By 2008, Vitesse was threatened with bankruptcy, such was the

 downturn.
 Help was at hand when Georgian businessman Merab Jordania bought